Innovation economics: Dynamic capabilities and the innovative firm

+Innovation and competition policy

+Innovation economics has significant implications for competition policy.
+The standard framework for antitrust analysis, derived from the structure–conduct–performance paradigm of industrial organization economics, evaluates competition by defining markets, measuring market share and concentration, and assessing whether dominant firms exercise market power to the detriment of consumers.
+This framework was developed primarily for industries producing commodity products where firms compete on price within stable markets.

+Innovation economists have argued that this framework produces misleading results when applied to innovation-driven industries, where firms compete not by offering the same product at a lower price but by creating fundamentally new products that make existing ones obsolete—the process Schumpeter termed creative destruction.
+In dynamically competitive markets, high market share may reflect successful innovation rather than anticompetitive market power, and dominant positions are typically temporary because the next wave of innovation displaces the current leader.
+Teece has argued that competition policy should distinguish between market power acquired through innovation, which is procompetitive and benefits consumers, and market power acquired through foreclosure of competitors, which is anticompetitive.

+The Profiting from Innovation framework has direct implications for merger policy and the analysis of vertical integration.
+When innovating firms integrate vertically to secure control of complementary assets, the conduct may be procompetitive—enabling the firm to commercialise innovations that fragmented market relationships could not deliver—rather than anticompetitive foreclosure of competitors.
+Gilbert (2006) and Hovenkamp (2021) have documented the influence of innovation economics on the regulatory treatment of cooperative R&D arrangements and strategic alliances, noting that research in this area contributed to antitrust authorities becoming more receptive to collaborative innovation agreements.

 Geography

 While innovation is important, it is not a happenstance occurrence as a natural harbor or natural resources are but a deliberate and concerted effort of markets, institutions, policymakers, and effective use of geographic space.
 In global economic restructuring, location has become a key element in establishing competitive advantage as regions focus on their unique assets to spur innovation (i.e. information technology in Silicon Valley, or digital media in Seoul).
 Even more, thriving metropolitan economies that carry multiple clusters (i.e. Tokyo, Chicago, and London) essentially fuel national economies through their pools of human capital, innovation, quality places, and infrastructure.
 Cities become "innovative spaces" and "cradles of creativity" as drivers of innovation.
 They become essential to the system of innovation through the supply side as ready, available, abundant capital and labor, good infrastructure for productive activities, and diversified production structures that spawn synergies and hence innovation.
 In addition, they grow due to the demand side as diverse population of varying occupations, ideas and skills, high and differentiated level of consumer demand, and constant recreation of urban order especially infrastructure of streets, water systems, energy, and transportation.